0xE0-rng/soundcloud_extentions/README.md

-# soundcloud_extentions
+# Soundcloud Extentions
-Greasemonkey script so sort Soundcloud results
+Greasemonkey script so sort Soundcloud search results by likes

+#Plannes Features
+* sort by any value
+* sort any page
+* preload songs